MEarley/Coursera-OpenCV-NumPy/README.md

 ```
 ![image](images/hough-circles-good.png)

 Then, rather than the original gray-scaled image, a blurred, gray-scaled image is used instead to distinguish the circles in the image.
-I can see how blurring the image could improve the detection quality by blurring out the vague circles present in the original, highly-detailed image.
+I can see how blurring the image could improve the detection quality by blurring out the vague circles present in the original, highly detailed image.